Slow Living Books – Top 5 Books That’ll Move You From Hurried To Slow & Intentional

 Wrapping it up

-Some may find they enjoy gardening as a form of slowing down, meditating in nature, and being intentional with their lives while others may find that their slow life just means being present in each moment and finding the small moments of gratitude.
+Some of you may enjoy gardening as a form of slowing down, meditating in nature, and being intentional with your life in that way.
+While others of you may find that your slow life just means being present in each moment and finding the small moments of gratitude.
 While most of us will likely find that our practice of slow living is a mix of both ideas.

 I hope you’ll enjoy learning more about slow living and find meaningful ways to make it happen for you.